 Jackson might have continued to learn his trade and settle into a stable and lucrative career, but events beyond his control would soon take him in a new direction.
 In August of 1862, the 19-year old William Henry Jackson enlisted as a member of the Light Guard from Rutland, Vermont.
 With the exception of occasional guard duty, there was little for the aspiring artist to do.
 Jackson passed the long, boring hours sketching his friends and scenes of camp life to send home to show his family he was safe.
 In June of 1863, Jackson’s regiment participated in the climactic Gettysburg campaign, but never saw action in the battle.
 Soon after his term of enlistment expired, William Henry Jackson returned to civilian life.
 Luckily, his mother saved the pencil sketches created during his wartime service, and they survive today as a record of an infantryman’s life in the Union army.

 On his return home, the young veteran quickly found employment in another photographic studio.
 His obvious skills won him a fine salary, which enabled him to buy fancy clothes and live the good life.
 After a year, during which he had received substantial raises and promotions, he became engaged to a young woman from a prominent family.
 Every indication pointed to a happy, successful life and career.
 However, a lover’s spat in 1866 brought Jackson’s world crashing down around him.
-Too ashamed to face his family after the breakup with his fiancé, the heartbroken young man decided to leave Vermont and seek his fortune in the silver mines of Montana.
+Too ashamed to face his family after the breakup with his fiancé, the heartbroken young man decided to leave Vermont and seek his fortune in the gold mines of Montana.
 Jackson and two friends set out for the western frontier, making their way to Nebraska City, Nebraska Territory – a jumping off point for freighting caravans headed west.
 There the three young easterners signed on as bullwhackers for a freight outfit bound for Montana.
 Despite knowing nothing about oxen or hauling freight, Jackson soon grew proficient in handling the powerful draft animals.

 The hard work and new country did much to mend Jackson’s broken heart.
 Soon he was back to his old habits of sketching the things he saw and the people he met.
 Forsaking his dream of striking it rich, Jackson left the freight train near South Pass in Wyoming and headed south for Salt Lake City and eventually California.
 His experiences in the West struck a chord in Jackson, and he began to realize that documenting the settling of the frontier might become his life’s work.